-A Third Party Debt Order provides for a judgment creditor to obtain an order for the payment to him of money which a third party who is within the jurisdiction owes to the judgment debtor.
+A Third Party Debt Order enables a judgment creditor to obtain an order for the payment to him of money which a third party who is within the jurisdiction owes to the judgment debtor.
 A third party may include bank or building society.

 An application for a third party debt order will initially be dealt with by a judge without a hearing and he may elect to make an interim third party debt order.